troeske/love-to-learn/README.md

 ### Open/Known Issues
 __Merge manual Cards when loading new Exercise Book:__

     (1)  When a user has manually entered cards and then loads an exercise book the manual cards will be lost.
 In this release only a worning apears and the user can abbort if necessary.
     (2)  On mobile browsers Firefox, Edge and safari there a some layout issues with showing the help texts and with the nav bar that floats up when keyboard is opened.
-    (3) When adding a new card and user click the incorrect button the card turn read and incorrect counter is increased.
+    (3) hen adding a new card and user click the incorrect button the card turn read and incorrect counter is increased.
 Correct behaviour is to clean the translation.

 ## Code Validation